DETAILED ACTION

 Regarding claim 4:

-The steering wheel according to claim 3, wherein the control unit is coupled to the controller and is configured to control the backlight device based on how the controller is manipulated (pg.
+The steering wheel according to claim 3, wherein the control unit is coupled to the control and is configured to control the backlight device based on how the control is manipulated (pg.
 2 in Liburdi, “The right printed circuit board 50 is protected from the environment by a right circuit board cover or control device cover 6 .Similarly, the left printed circuit board 52 is protected from the environment by a left circuit board cover or controller cover 8 .The covers 6 , 8 can contain various graphic symbols which represent the functions which can be controlled by the control devices 5 , 7 .
 For example, who uses the arrows to indicate that the flashing signal has been activated.
 The graphical symbols can be backlit illuminated by placing diodes 60 (shown in FIG. 3) or other lighting devices on the circuit board below or near the graphical symbols to increase the visibility of the graphical symbols in poor condition To improve light”).

 Regarding claim 9: